Enteropathy-associated T-cell lymphoma

 Enteropathy-associated T-cell lymphoma (EATL), previously termed enteropathy-associated T-cell lymphoma, type I and at one time termed enteropathy-type T-cell lymphoma (ETTL), is a complication of coeliac disease in which a malignant T-cell lymphoma develops in areas of the small intestine affected by the disease's intense inflammation.
 While a relatively rare disease, it is the most common type of primary gastrointestinal T-cell lymphoma.
+In 2008, the World Health Organization (WHO) divided the disease into two subtypes: EATL type I and EATL type II.
+EATL typically occurs in patients with a history of coeliac disease and who may have been previously diagnosed with Type I or II refractory disease.